Saint-Germain Castle

 Saint-Germain Castle is a castle in the municipality of Gruyères of the Canton of Fribourg in Switzerland.
 It is a Swiss heritage site of national significance.

-In 1998 Swiss surrealist painter, sculptor and set designer H. R. Giger acquired the castle, and it now houses the H. R. Giger Museum, a permanent repository of his work.
+In 1998 Swiss surrealist painter, sculptor and set designer H. R. Giger acquired the castle, and it now houses the H. R. Giger Museum and Bar, a permanent repository of his work.
 His wife, Carmen Maria Scheifele Giger, is the Director of the H.R.
 Giger Museum.